john-cd/rust_howto/bk/src/language/macros.md

 #### Create Custom Attributes with Procedural Macros {#attribute-macros}

-[Attribute procedural macros](https://doc.rust-lang.org/reference/procedural-macros.html#r-macro.proc.attribute)↗ define new outer attributes.
+[Attribute procedural macros][book~rust-reference~procedural-macros-attribute]↗ define new outer attributes.

 - Create a separate crate and add it to your main crate's `Cargo.toml`, as above.
 - Add the following to `lib.rs`, the root of the new crate: